 - Pain

-Controlling cancer-related weight loss is important for the comfort and well-being of a person with cancer.
+Controlling cancer-related weight loss is important for your comfort and well-being.
 The following suggestions may help:

 - Consider asking your doctor about receiving food through a tube that goes directly to the stomach, which may help people with head and neck or esophageal cancers who are having difficulty chewing or difficulty swallowing .

-- Eat light meals and avoid protein-rich foods before cancer treatment to help prevent aversions (feelings of dislike) to these foods.
+- Eat light meals and avoid protein-rich foods shortly before each cancer treatment, such as chemotherapy, to help prevent feelings of dislike to these foods due to nausea or vomiting from treatment.

-Nutrients given through an intravenous (IV) tube (a tube inserted into a vein) are usually not recommended, except when a person is expected to recover and requires short-term nutritional support.
+Nutrients given through an intravenous (IV) tube, which is a tube inserted into a vein, are usually not recommended, except when a person is expected to recover and requires short-term nutritional support.

 - Megestrol acetate (Megace) is a progesterone hormone that can improve appetite, weight gain, and a person's sense of well-being.